The Bankrate promise

 Some balance transfer card offers are considerably better than others.
 Here are some of the best available right now:

-The Discover it Balance Transfer lets cardholders earn rewards on spending while consolidating debt.
-This card lets you earn 5 percent back on up to $1,500 spent in quarterly bonus categories (activation required) and then 1 percent back.
+This no-annual-fee card also earns rewards on spending while consolidating debt.
+Earn 5 percent cash back on up to $1,500 spent in activated quarterly bonus categories, then 1 percent back.
 You also earn a flat 1 percent back on all other spending.
 Discover will even match all the rewards you earn after the first year.

-The Citi Double Cash Card lets cardholders earn 2 percent back on every purchase they make—1 percent when they make a purchase and another 1 percent when they pay it off.
-There’s no annual fee, and the card comes with 0 percent APR on balance transfers for 18 months, followed by a variable APR of 13.99 percent to 23.99 percent.
-A 3 percent balance transfer fee (minimum $5) applies.
+The no-annual-fee Citi® Double Cash Card comes with a 0 percent intro APR on balance transfers for 18 months, followed by a variable APR of 18.24 percent to 28.24 percent.
+A 3 percent intro balance transfer fee (minimum $5) applies on transfers completed within the first four months of account opening.

-The Citi Diamond Preferred Card doesn’t earn rewards, but you’ll get one of the longest balance transfer offers on the market: 0 percent intro APR on balance transfers for 21 billing cycles, after which you’ll be charged a variable APR of 13.74 percent to 23.74 percent.
+The Citi® Diamond Preferred® Card doesn’t earn rewards, but you’ll get one of the longest balance transfer offers on the market: 0 percent intro APR on balance transfers for 21 months, after which you’ll be charged a variable APR of 17.24 percent to 27.99 percent.
 There’s no annual fee, but you’ll have to pay a 5 percent balance transfer fee (minimum $5).

 The bottom line

-A balance transfer can be a great step toward debt management.
-The best card for you depends on the amount of debt you have and how quickly you’re able to pay it off.
-You’ll also want to weigh any additional fees that come with the card and its rewards structure (if any).
+A balance transfer can be a great step toward debt management, and the best balance transfer credit card for you depends on the amount of debt you have and how quickly you’re able to pay it off.
+Before you apply, weigh any additional fees that come with the card and its rewards structure (if any), as well as potential alternatives.